niplav/site/text_reviews.md

-about semi-successful systems, as well as a preference-utilitarian definition of "sadism, envy, resentment and malice", a naive approach to meta-reasoning ("just reason about a thing if the expected value of reasoning is positive", without talking about the obvious boots-trapping problems…but still), learning about the Baldwin effect and the quotes about risks from artificial intelligence from Butler's Erewhon.
+about semi-successful systems, as well as a preference-utilitarian definition of "sadism, envy, resentment and malice", a naive approach to meta-reasoning ("just reason about a thing if the expected value of reasoning is positive", without talking about the obvious bootstrapping problems…but still), learning about the Baldwin effect and the quotes about risks from artificial intelligence from Butler's Erewhon.